The only spring cleaning checklist you’ll ever need.

 • Surfaces: Vacuum floors and all the cleared-off areas, as well as walls and ceilings.
 In warmer climates, prevent mold and mildew by wiping down shelves and floors with a 50/50 water and bleach solution.

-Related: How to organize your home room by room.
+How to spring clean your home office.

 • Desk: Remove keyboards, monitors, mouse pads, plants and other utensils — then wipe away those coffee mug rings with a safe-to-use cleaner.